-A free medical, dental, vision, mental health and chiropractic clinic operating on the grounds of the Auburn Seventh-day Adventist church.
-Offering basic health services to the under-insured, non-insured and un-sheltered residents in Placer County and the greater Northern California territories.
+A free medical, dental, vision, mental health, women's health and chiropractic clinic operating on the grounds of the Auburn Seventh-day Adventist church.
+Offering basic health services to the under-insured, non-insured, marginalized and un-sheltered residents in Placer County and the greater Northern California territories.

 Sutter Auburn Faith Medical Center

 Chapa-De Indian Health

 Auburn, CA 95603

 Adventist Community Services

 Auburn, CA 95602